Tianxiang-C/SCI-Cream/content/authors/li-haoke/_index.md

     url: 'https://www.cuhk.edu.cn/en'

 # Short bio (displayed in user profile at end of posts)
-bio: I have great interest in the cognition and development of body image, and also have caring field about children's development and mental health status.
+bio: I have great interest in the cognition and development of body image, as well as children's development and mental health status.

 interests:
 - Cognition of Body Image